senhuang42/sqz/README.md

 than existing codecs which use Golomb-Rice coding (like FLAC, ALAC, etc.) and theoretically would be faster than existing codecs which use Arithmetic Coding (like OptimFROG).
 Compatible with OS X.

+### Features
 We use a super-fast Finite State Entropy library (https://github.com/Cyan4973/FiniteStateEntropy) (shoutout to Yann Collett for making this) to do the FSE compression.
+We also borrow a lot of useful concepts and file-format cues from FLAC.

 In practice, it's slower, and offers a worse compression rate than productionized, industry-standard codecs.
 It's more comparable to the best general-purpose compression algorithms (zstd) in terms of performance.
 The worse speed to be expected, as this codec is optimized for speed.
 It's not quite as good of a compressor as other lossless codecs for a couple of reasons:
 - Block size selection is suboptimal
 - No use of inter-channel decorrelation (if we were to do stereo encoding too)
 - Wasted bits when encoding the residuals
 Each of these are still open questions, since use of FSE to encode residuals has not been a thoroughly researched topic, but I use some workable placeholders instead.

 Generally, this has been tested for correctness/no-loss, but this project is not significantly fuzzed, so use at your own risk.
 Currently, this will encode single-channel audio with 16-bit depth.
 Higher bitrates are currently not supported.
+I've included some sample .wav files that fit these requirements that you can use to test it out.

-Usage:
+### Usage:
 `make && ./sqz [-e|-d] input_file.wav output_file.sqz`

-I've included some sample .wav files that fit these requirements that you can use to test it out.

-Performance:
+### API:
+This repository can be built as a library, and you can include 'encode.h' and 'decode.h', to use as an API for encoding/decoding files from your system.
+`Encoder::Encode(std::string infile, std::string outfile)`
+`Decoder::Decode(std::string infile, std::string outfile)`

+### Benchmarks:

 | Compressor name         | Ratio  |  Compress    |  Decompress  |
 | ---------------         |--------|--------------|--------------|